-2.1.5.
-Samples
+2.5.1.
+JBoss EAP

-When RTGov has been installed, go to the samples folder in the distribution, to try out some quickstart examples.
+To install the samples into JBoss EAP go to the samples folder in the distribution.
 You will need to install Apache Maven [http://maven.apache.org/download.cgi] to be able to use the examples.